Russian irregular units in Ukraine: Arbat Battalion

 The Security Service of Ukraine has claimed that all members of the battalion are convicted criminals recruited from Russian prisons from Sarkisian's criminal contacts.
-The commander of the battalion, Aik Gasparyan, who was awarded the "for courage" medal, had been sentenced to seven years in a maximum-security prison in 2020 after being convicted of an attempted armed robbery at a Moscow café before being recruited by the battalion.
+The (Former) commander of the battalion, Aik Gasparyan, who was awarded the "for courage" medal, had been sentenced to seven years in a maximum-security prison in 2020 after being convicted of an attempted armed robbery at a Moscow café before being recruited by the battalion.

-Bohdan Khmelnytsky Battalion
+Bogdan Khmelnitsky Battalion

-The Bohdan Khmelnytsky Battalion (also spelled in a Russian form as Bogdan Khmelnitsky Battalion) is a so-called volunteer battalion of Russia composed of Ukrainian prisoners of war (POWs).
+The Bogdan Khmelnitsky Battalion (also spelled in a Russian form as Bohdan Khmelnytsky Battalion) is a so-called volunteer battalion of Russia composed of Ukrainian prisoners of war (POWs).
 Russian state media has claimed that its members are Ukrainian (POWs) who were "recruited" from Russian penal colonies.
 The Institute for the Study of War has assumed it is likely that Russia has coerced the Ukrainians to join the formation, which violates the Geneva Convention on Prisoners of War, which dictates "no prisoner of war may at any time be sent to or detained in areas where he may be exposed to the fire of the combat zone", and shall not "be employed on labor which is of an unhealthy or dangerous nature".
 The formation's alleged commander Andrii Tyshchenko told Russian state media that the battalion has "recruited" roughly 70 Ukrainian POWs in February alone.
 They were reported to have begun training and will begin fighting in "an unspecified area of the front line" when they are done.
 He said that the "recruits" would obtain Russian citizenship.

 Sports-related battalions

-The Hispaniola Battalion (Note: Also translated as "Española Battalion".), part of Redut PMC, is a battalion consisting of former Russian football hooligans.
+The Hispaniola Battalion (Note: Also translated as "Española Battalion".), part of Redut PMC, was a battalion consisting of former Russian football hooligans.
 In April 2023, they visited a business college in Russia for a talk.
 Students asked questions with implications of criticizing the war and pointing out similarities between the skull-and-crossbones patches on the uniforms of the fighters and the Totenkopf of the Nazi German SS.
 The college administration disciplined five students for asking "inappropriate" questions.
 The students were expelled after being brutally beaten and arrested by security police.
 In September 2023, the battalion were claimed to be fighting near Bakhmut.

 The Moscow Battalion was created in January 2023 by Russian athletes and sports fans from Moscow with their first spotting on the front coming on 30 September 2023, when they were seen operating in the vicinity of Kreminna as part of the Luhansk Oblast campaign.